Integers expressible as the sum of two rational cubes: Introduction

-The abelian surfaces $A$ were previously studied by the third author and Weiss in \cite{ShnidmanWeissSexticTwist}, where it was shown that the average rank of the {sextic} (as opposed to cubic) twists of such an $A$ is bounded, under the additional assumption that $A$ admits a $3$-torsion point.
-We remark that $\End_{\overline \Q}(A)$ is generically a quaternion ring over $\Z$ of discriminant~$6$, and hence $A$ is generically simple.
+For more results on the arithmetic of bielliptic Picard curves see \cite{lagashnidman,ShnidmanWeissSexticTwist}.
 See also the recent work of~Laga~\cite{laga}, who proves an average rank bound in a universal family of Prym surfaces.